lthoerner/crudkit/CONTRIBUTING.md

 upstream.
 If your commits do not have messages and their purpose is not easily discernible from the diff, a maintainer will ask you for more information.

+Commit should not include a description.
+If a commit is complex enough to warrant a description, it is likely too large and should be split up into separate commits.

+#### Commit Frequency
 Commits should not be extraordinarily large.
 There are some exceptions to this, such as when moving large codeblocks between files, where there will be many lines changed but minimal real changes to the codebase.
 Extremely small commits are completely fine, but we recommend that you commit at the